dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ###### VarHandle and MethodHandle
 MethodHandle (java 7) - typed and executable reference to underlying java class method/constructor/field.
 It's similar but faster then Reflection API, cause there is direct support in JVM.
-VarHandle (java 9) - designed to replace `Unsafe` with safer API.
-You can look into `AtomicReference` use of it.
-There we have value which is `volatile` field.
-And then we use `VarHandle` to wrap around this value and do some changes to it atomically.

 ```java
 public class App {
   public static void main(String[] args) throws Throwable {